IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_TRANSFORMATION

 Fires on the frame that a player gains or loses a new transformation.
+Note that this callback will only fire once per Forgotten/Soul pair.

 When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `PlayerForm` provided.